sphinx-doc/sphinx/doc/domains.rst

 .. rst:directive:: .. cpp:concept:: template-parameter-list name

    .. warning:: The support for concepts is experimental.
 It is based on the
+      current draft standard and the Concepts Technical Specification.
-      Concepts Technical Specification, and the features may change as the TS evolves.
+      The features may change as they evolve.

    Describe a concept.
 It must have exactly 1 template parameter list.
 The name may be a nested name.
 Example::